 When made with milk, the flavor is more rounded and sweet.
 The milk reduces the bitterness without offsetting the pronounced flavor of cardamom.

 Cardamom is a versatile spice that works well with more ingredients than just drinks.
 It’s often the star of many cakes, puddings, and ice cream.

-Here are some desserts that bring together sweetness, coffee, and cardamom.
+Here are some desserts that bring together your favorite brew and cardamom.
 Beware, they’re utterly delicious!